Niels Frederiksen: Brøndby

-2019–20 season

 Frederiksen returned to club management at the beginning of the 2019–20 season with Brøndby IF, when the club announced him as their new head coach on 1 June.
 However, Frederiksen would have to lead the Denmark under-21 team through the 2019 UEFA European Under-21 Championship before starting in his new position.
 In Brøndby, he had a mixed start and the club suffered a string of poor results in September.
 This saw him change the formation from a 4–3–3 to a 3–5–2 in early October, which resulted in a derby win over FC Copenhagen.
 Frederiksen's defense consisted of Hjörtur Hermannsson, Andreas Maxsø and Sigurd Rosted, which neutralised Copenhagen-strikers Nicklas Bendtner and Michael Santos.
 After winning the subsequent league match 3-0 over Frederiksen's former club, Lyngby, he stated that the 3-5-2 was a system suited for his team's abilities.

 In January 2020, sporting director Carsten V. Jensen sold key players Kamil Wilczek and Dominik Kaiser to Göztepe and Hannover 96, respectively, which brought forward Frederiksen's key strengths; the development of young players.
 The altering of the first-team meant that talents such as Morten Frendrup and Anis Ben Slimane began to play a larger role for the club in the spring of 2020.

-2020–21 season

 Frederiksen had a strong start to the 2020–21 season with Brøndby, who won the first four matches including stoppage time wins over Nordsjælland and main rivals FC Copenhagen.
 At the winter break, the team were in joint first place of the league table alongside Midtjylland, but had been knocked out of the cup by second tier club Fremad Amager.
 With Frederiksen's contract expiring in June 2021, speculation arose on his contractual situation and whether his contract would be extended or not.
 He eventually signed an extension with Brøndby on 21 January 2021; a two-year deal running until June 2023.
 He led Brøndby to their first league title in 16 years, after beating Nordsjælland 2–0 on 24 May 2021, to secure the club's 11th championship.

+Due to Brøndby's poor performance in the first half of the 2022–23 season, Frederiksen was dismissed on 14 November 2022, the day following the final game before the winter break, a 2–0 loss to Viborg.